danfairs/django-lazysignup/docs/maintenance.rst

 In a production environment, this should be run from cron or similar.

+There is also an action in the Django Admin for removing expired users.
+To use, select all LazyUser instances, select the action "Delete selected lazy users and unconverted users older than settings.SESSION_COOKIE_AGE", and click "Go".

-This works be removing user accounts from the system whose associated sessions have expired. ``user.delete()`` is called for each user, so related data will be removed as well.
+This works by removing user accounts from the system whose associated sessions have expired. ``user.delete()`` is called for each user, so related data will be removed as well.

 Note of course that these deletes will cascade, so if you need to keep data associated with such users, you'll need to write your own cleanup job.
-If that's not the case, then you'll again need to write your own cleanup.
-Finally, if you're using a custom user class where the user isn't a subclass of Django's own user model, you'll again need your own cleanup script.